OpenAI Compatibility¶

 Common parameters include:

-See the OpenAI API reference for the complete list of parameters.
+See the OpenAI API reference for Chat Completions and Responses for the complete list of parameters.

 Next Steps¶